Nokia 6: Everything You Wanted To Know About Nokia’s First Android Smartphone

-Announcing the launch of the handset, Arto Nummela, CEO, HMD Global said:
+Announcing the launch of the handset, Arto Nummela, CEO, HMD Global said the following.

 “Just a short while ago we announced the launch of HMD Global.
 From the outset, we have stated that we intend to move with speed to establish a position as a player in the smartphone category and create products that truly meet consumer needs.
 The Nokia 6 is a result of listening to our consumers who desire a beautifully crafted handset with exceptional durability, entertainment, and display features.
 Our ambition is to deliver a premium product, which meets consumer needs at every price point, in every market.
 We start today, with our premium, high-quality Nokia 6; built to deliver a fantastic core user experience for Chinese consumers.
 We look forward to unveiling further products in the first half of this year.”